 Why Should You Make An Account Plan?

 Account plans are often used to provide structure for sales and create a blueprint for you and your customer’s success.
-A lot’s been written about how to create good account plans and its characteristics.
+A lot’s been written about how to create good account plans and their characteristics.
 We’re sure you’ve created your own account plan before the end of last year, but are you still using your account plan?

-Once the year gets started most account plans aren’t used any more.
+Once the year gets started most account plans aren’t used anymore.
 This is why I understand why some account managers ask themselves, “Why should we make an account plan in the first place?”

 Account plans help you take some distance.
 It helps you assess if your current attempts are helping you grow your revenue and your business.
 As competition in the market increases, account plans help you stay more focused – which is critical to achieving your goal.